tsudacode/DynaMoE/README.md

       - creation of testing workers
       - script to deploy workers for training AND testing

-Created with Wisconsin Card Sorting Task environment
+Created with Wisconsin Card Sorting Task environment which loads from
+`WCST_env.py`

 **For lesion studies**
 Loads a network that was trained sequentially on shape&rarr;color&rarr;number with new expert network added in each sort rule (n1&rarr;n2&rarr;n3), then gating network (dnet) was trained on classic interleaved WCST with all experts present.